bareboat-necessities/lysmarine_gen/README.md

 CoreMP135 has only 512GB RAM.
 You won't be able to handle traffic with SignalK having too many paths, like 1000s of AIS targets, etc

-Running SignalK and PyPilot motor controller at same time on CoreMP135 is not a good idea.
+Running SignalK with many connections and PyPilot motor controller at same time on CoreMP135 is not a good idea.
-Disable SignalK if you intend using PyPilot as an autopilot.
+Disable SignalK if you intend using PyPilot as an autopilot and enable PyPilot NMEA 0183 direct connection (/home/pypilot/.pypilot/nmea0device)

 # Download